Economic Security Is National Security

 5 questions covering different RC question types

-4Evaluate whether each statement about MarΓa Corina Machado’s political activities is true or false according to the article.
+4Assess whether each of the following statements is true or false according to the article.

 Select True or False for all three statements, then click “Check Answers”